 So far I have really enjoyed being a part of the Dann lab and I am looking forward to doing research full time this coming summer.
 After I graduate I hope to pursue my dream of becoming a doctor and attend medical school.
 I am not exactly sure what I want to do just yet (not for a lack of trying though...
 I'm just interested in too many things), but at this point I believe that I want to go into a specialty more related to biochemistry such as endocrinology or even immunology.
 Also I am now considering pursuing joint M.D./Ph.D. degrees because of my experience in the Dann lab.

-Kristen will be attending graduate school at the University of Alabama-Birmingham (UAB) starting in the fall.
-UAB has long been at the forefront of immunology research, and Kristen will be studying at the intersection of immunology, cancer biology and inflammatory disease.
+Kristen is attending graduate school at the University of Alabama-Birmingham (UAB).
+UAB has long been at the forefront of immunology research, and Kristen is studying at the intersection of immunology, cancer biology and inflammatory disease.
 Having been in the lab as long as I have been at IU, it is bittersweet to see Kristen go.
 Bitter because she served as the heart and soul of the lab while acting as my hands in the lab at the same time.
 Sweet because I have seen her grow over the years and expect her to reach great heights as she pursues a career as an independent scientist.
 Best wishes from everyone in the lab! - CD3

 Alex will be joining the Biochemistry Ph.D. graduate program at Duke University Medical Center in Fall 2012.
 Alex joined the lab after working at Eli Lilly as a summer intern in 2009.
 Given his motivation to attend graduate school after graduation from IU, I did not hesitate to give Alex some difficult research projects throughout his time in the lab.
 Though he may admit to these projects being frustrating at times (developing new methods is always a trying experience), I have no doubt that he is well prepared for the rigors of graduate school.
 Alex's combination of intellect and humor will be missed in the lab... as will the Power of Grayskull!!
 Good luck He-man! - CD3